doctea/usb_midi_clocker/README.md

 ### TODO/Future

+- Quantise all melodic outputs to a chosen scale
 - Write up controls/instructions/etc
 - Come up with a cooler name (maybe Nexus6 as that's what i've put on the pcb panel?)
 - Update docs to reflect all features